Istanbul, Ephesus, and the Coast of Turkey

 • Gratuities for the ship's crew, daily tour guides, hotels, restaurants, drivers etc.

-What's not included: International travel to and from Istanbul, alcoholic beverages, guide gratuities, and trip insurance.
+What's not included: International travel to and from Istanbul, alcoholic beverages, soft-drinks on gulet, guide gratuities, and trip insurance.

 Trip Documents